simonjoom/react-native-project/README.md

 > npm install

-Please to resolve problem with react-native-vector-icons
+Please to resolve problem with react-native-vector-icons:

-> rm -Rf root/node_modules/expo-web/node_modules/ (the dependencies expo-web are outdated)
-> rm -Rf root/prisma/node_modules/@types/graphql/
-> rm -Rf root/node_modules/@types/graphql/
-> cp -Rf babel-eslint root/node_modules/babel-eslint

-After this
-be sure to have a symbolic link working in node_modules: if not:

-> npm link ./react-native-vector-icons
-> npm link ./react-native-web-modal
-> npm link ./react-scripts
 >
+> sh script.sh

-These 3 folder was a bit hacked to resolve bug with react-native-web
+3 folder was a bit hacked to resolve bug with react-native-web

 -----